jgarber623/dotfiles/README.md

 ## Features

 ## Credit, Where Due
 Most of this work is based on [Ryan Bates' dotfiles](https://github.com/ryanb/dotfiles) project.
 The rest is picked up from various sources online, co-workers, friends, and others.
-Thanks, eveeryone!
+Thanks, everyone!